Ukraine Reports Most Extensive Russian Shelling This Year - UrduPoint

 There were no casualties but it took almost 100 firefighters several hours to put out the resulting blaze, Klymenko said.

-Kyiv and the West fear Russia will escalate their attacks on Ukraine's energy infrastructure ahead of the cold winter -- as Moscow did last year.
+Kyiv and the West fear Russia will escalate its attacks on Ukraine's energy infrastructure ahead of the cold winter -- as it did last year.

 The overnight shelling in the northeastern Kharkiv region killed one person, and another was killed in the southern Kherson region, local officials said.

-A Russian drone attack on the southern city of Nikopol meanwhile killed a 59-year-old woman and injured four others, Dnipropetrovsk governor Sergiy Lysak said Wednesday.
+During the day, Ukraine said a Russian drone attack on the southern city of Nikopol killed a 59-year-old woman and injured four others.
+A rocket strike on a village in the Zaporizhzhia region killed a 52-year-old man.

-Ukraine's air force said Wednesday it shot down 18 of 20 Russian drones launched overnight, while Russia's defence ministry said it shot down Ukrainian drones over the Bryansk and Kursk regions, which border Ukraine.
+Both Kyiv and Moscow said they had also shot down enemy drones overnight.

+Since the start of the war, Russia has dramatically ramped up its domestic arms production while also tapping its few foreign partners for ammunition supplies.